kaizhangpnl/MAMxx_integration_tests/src/vertical_interpolation.hpp.md

 	•	Parallelization: Both functions use Kokkos’ parallel execution model (TeamVectorRange) for performance.
 	•	Error Handling: Division by zero is explicitly checked using EKAT_KERNEL_ASSERT_MSG, ensuring stability.

-This implementation is designed for efficiency and accuracy in large-scale atmospheric models, especially in the MAM (Model for Aerosol Microphysics) context.
-Let me know if you need more details on any part!